gutenye/email-notification/README.md

 # 💌 Guten Email Notification 💌

-**Zero configuration, nfty like email notification.** Supports various apps like Jellyfin, Komodo etc
+**Zero configuration, nfty like email notification service.** Supports various apps like Jellyfin, Komodo etc

 **Show your ❤️ and support by starring this project and following the author, [Guten Ye](https://github.com/gutenye)!**